actionhero/actionhero/tutorials/production-notes.md

 `export PATH=$PATH:node_modules/.bin`

+ActionHero is not designed to function when installed globally.
+Do not install ActionHero globally, using `npm install -g`

 ## Nginx Example

 While ActionHero can be the font-line server your users hit, it's probably best to proxy ActionHero behind a load balancer, nginx, haproxy, etc. This will help you pool connections before hitting node, SSL terminate, serve static assets, etc.